matishsiao/GoDeploy/README.md

 # Introduction:
   GoDeploy is simple deploy tool by Golang.

-  It can help you to quickly send commands or file to your server groups.
+  It can help you to quickly send commands or file to your servers group.

   one client with mutli servers.